-Research has found curcumin to be as effective for depression as Prozac.
-(13)
+Research has found curcumin to be as effective for depression as the antidepressant Prozac.

 The ancients who used ginger for healing were on the right track and largely had its benefits right.

-Here’s a look at what the latest research shows about ginger’s health benefits, especially for brain and mental health.
+Here’s a look at what the latest research shows about ginger’s benefits for brain health and mental wellness.

 Ginger is rich in antioxidants that protect the brain from free radical damage.

-Free radicals are unattached oxygen molecules that are a natural byproduct of metabolism, but overproduction leads to inflammation and premature cell aging, and can even damage cells down to the level of their DNA.
+Free radicals are unattached oxygen molecules that are a natural byproduct of metabolism.

-The brain is particularly susceptible to free radical damage since it uses a lot of oxygen.
+The brain is particularly susceptible to free radical (oxidative) damage because it uses a lot of oxygen.

-The antioxidants in ginger also defend the brain from further damage and improve memory loss after a stroke.
-(19)
+The antioxidants in ginger also defend the brain against further damage and improve memory loss after a stroke.

-Glial cells help preserve neurons and remove metabolic debris and toxins that contribute to Alzheimer’s.
+These specialized brain cells help preserve neurons and remove metabolic debris and toxins in the brain that contribute to Alzheimer’s.

-Ginger Balances the Brain Chemicals Associated with Depression
+2. Ginger Balances Brain Chemicals to Alleviate Depression

-Ginger increases the level of two of the most important brain chemicals — serotonin and dopamine.
-(21)
+Ginger increases the level of two of the most important mood-boosting neurotransmitters, serotonin and dopamine.

-Depression is strongly linked to deficient levels of both.
+Depression is strongly linked to low levels of both.

-Serotonin is your “happiness molecule” that is critical for sustaining a positive mood.
+Serotonin is known as the “happiness molecule,” critical for sustaining a positive mood.